labmrd/tissueInstrumentation/README.md

 Reminder: edit Processing code directly (can edit main branch directly) in GitHub folder on local machine, then save, then commit in github app, then push changes from local machine to everyone on github repo

 *Can code save multiple sets of data if user types a new file name in-between sets?
-If not, fix.
 On a basic level, yes, it can.
 Might change with future addtions.

-*Make "recording" light/circle on GUI that changes color while recording instead of whole background changing.

 Create fail-safe measures for: